hasanhuz/MentalQA/README.md

-# MentalQA
+# MentalQA: An Annotated Arabic Corpus for Questions and Answers of Mental Healthcare
-MentalQA: An Annotated Arabic Corpus for Questions and Answers of Mental Healthcare
+The dataset will be released soon.